🎠Animation Sequencer

 Drag and Drop Animation Clips

-To quickly add animations, you can drag and drop Animation Clip assets from the project view into a Clip Track in the Timeflow window.
+To quickly add animations, you can also drag and drop Animation Clip assets from the project view into a Clip Track in the Timeflow window.
 The animation clip appears highlighted in green until it is dropped into position.
 The new clip is automatically added to the list in the inspector.

 Clear All